Wintellect/MSLearn/Introduction to Python/includes/4-conditional-statements.md

 ## Branching with `if` statements

 `if` statements enact conditional logic in Python programs.
-You have already learned how to use `for` and `while` to write loops that execute a block of code repeatedly.
-Statements that use `if`, `for`, and `while` are known as *control-of-flow* statements because they control the flow of execution in a program.
+You have already learned how to use `for-in` and `while` to write loops that execute a block of code repeatedly.
+Statements that use `if`, `for-in`, and `while` are known as *control-of-flow* statements because they control the flow of execution in a program.

 Here is an `if` statement that performs an action only if a specified condition is met: